Consensys/EthOn/README.md

 ### 2. Visualize the Ontology
 Visualize the ontology using [WebVOWL](http://vowl.visualdataweb.org/webvowl/).
 [It should be enough to click this link](http://visualdataweb.de/webvowl/#iri=https://raw.githubusercontent.com/ConsenSys/ethereum-ontology/master/EthOn.rdf).
-WebVWOL is also developed on GitHub: https://github.com/VisualDataWeb/WebVOWL
+WebVOWL is also developed on GitHub: https://github.com/VisualDataWeb/WebVOWL

 ### 3. Read the specification
 You can look at the automatically generated [EthOn specification](https://consensys.github.io/EthOn/EthOn_spec.html).